Psoriasis Treatments

 Mild-to-moderate psoriasis can generally be treated at home using a combination of three key strategies: over-the-counter medications, prescription topical treatments and light therapy/phototherapy.

-Light Therapy/Phototherapy: At Affiliated Dermatology, we are proud to offer cutting-edge Excimer Laser Therapy, a transformative solution for both pediatric and adult patients suffering from psoriasis.
-The Excimer Laser represents a leap forward in dermatological treatments.
+Light Therapy/Phototherapy: At Affiliated Dermatology, we are proud to offer cutting-edge Excimer Lamp Therapy, a transformative solution for both pediatric and adult patients suffering from psoriasis.
+The Excimer Lamp represents a leap forward in dermatological treatments.
 This sophisticated technology uses controlled ultraviolet light, targeting affected skin areas with precision.
 The result is a treatment that’s not only effective but also safe and minimally invasive.

 • Precision and Efficacy: Specifically designed to target affected areas, this therapy minimizes exposure to healthy skin, enhancing effectiveness while reducing side effects.